 What if I have more than one child?
 Is there a discount for more than one child?

 One set of forms is sufficient, even if your children are applying to different grades in the School.
 There is no sibling discount.

 Does the financial aid cover the Center of Excellence fee?

 No, the financial aid grant does not cover the cost of joining a Center of Excellence.

 What is the Tuition Refund Plan?

 While it is not common, there are occasions that will prompt a student’s withdrawal from SSM.
-Regardless of the reason for the withdrawal, the School offers a financial tool to families to recoup a portion of paid but unused tuition.
-This tool is the Tuition Refund Plan (TRP).
-It is optional to families choosing to pay tuition in full in July and required for families choosing the 10-month payment plan.
+Depending upon the reason for the withdrawal, the School offers a financial tool to families to recoup a portion of paid but unused tuition.
+This tool is the Tuition Protection Plan (TPP).
+It is optional to families choosing to pay tuition in full in May and required for families choosing the 10-month payment plan.
 The annual cost for the TRP is $2,000 for boarding students and $1,350 for day students.